Catholic Persecution of 1801: Background

 Catholicism came to Korea by way of books written by Jesuit missionaries in China.
 Korean scholars would read these Chinese language texts, obtained through contacts with Beijing.
 While most rejected the ideas expressed, a few were intrigued.
 One particular group, the Namin, or Southerners, viewed Catholic ideas about moral development as a field of study.
 Namin scholars in Gwangju were open to other schools of thought and "studied Catholicism, hoping it could supplement loopholes in the Neo-Confucianist policies that were used to rule the country".

-While traffic with foreigners and their ideas was frowned upon, King Cheongjo of Joseon, who ruled from 1776 to 1800, needed the support of the Namin, and limited anti-Catholic activity to burning Catholic books and promoting Neo-Confucianism.
+While traffic with foreigners and their ideas was frowned upon, King Jeongjo of Joseon, who ruled from 1776 to 1800, needed the support of the Namin, and limited anti-Catholic activity to burning Catholic books and promoting Neo-Confucianism.

 History

 Factionalism and court politics were often closely related to the breakout of violence against Catholics.
-King Cheongjo died in 1800 and was succeeded by his ten-year-old son, Sunjo of Joseon.
+King Jeongjo died in 1800 and was succeeded by his ten-year-old son, Sunjo of Joseon.
 The Grand Queen Dowager, Queen Jeongsun, as the most senior member of the royal family, served as regent for her step great-grandson.
-In order to strengthen her position, she allied with the Noron Faction, which viewed the spreading Catholicism as a threat.
+In order to strengthen her position, she allied with the Noron faction, which viewed the spread of Catholicism as a threat.
 Oppression of Roman Catholicism then began in earnest.